-The fairies of Obidos picked us for the perfect parking spot in front of the Castle so we did not move the car an inch for 3 days.
+The fairies of Obidos picked us for the perfect parking spot in front of the Castle, so we did not move the car an inch for three days.
 What a great decision.
 We were able to take our time to poke into nooks and crannies and grottoes.

-It is like being transported to medieval times with only the fouler odours of old villages missing.
-Going down narrow alleys my husband would peek around corners fearing goblins and committed Inquisition monks.
+It was like being transported to medieval times with only the fouler odors of old villages missing.
+Going down narrow alleys, my husband would peek around corners fearing goblins and committed Inquisition monks.
 He started looking for an elf suit for disguise.
-Sometimes, he is an idiot.

 Interesting Facts on Obidos: